kolypto/learning-and-playground/rust/README.md

     // `loop`: forever
     loop {
         println!("forever");

         break; // okay, not forever
         #[allow(unreachable_code)]
         continue; // skip iteration
     }

-    // A `loop` can return a value: useful for retry operations let mut counter = 0;
+    // A `loop` is an expression: it can return a value: useful for retry operations let mut counter = 0;
     let result = loop {
         // Keep incrementing